rajeshpaddy/leetcode/README.md

 # Leetcode and other problems
 > This project is motivated by my quest for learning and organizing my technical work.
 My primary mode of learning is by solving leetcode problems.
-I will be adding all the leetcode solution that I solved here.
-And as part of solving that what ever common DRY (Don't Repeat Yourself) code that I write, I'm putting that in the SimpleThinker library.
+Here, I will be adding all the leetcode solution that I solve.
+And as part of solving what ever common DRY (Don't Repeat Yourself) code that I write, I'm putting that in the SimpleThinker library.
 Time and again I take on self driven exploration project which I will add to this repo.
-All the code and learnings in this repo is from my personal time
+All the code and learnings in this repo are from my personal time

 ## **My Projects**
 ### SimpleThinker